 UC Berkeley - B.A.
 Public Health

-“Being the first in my family to go to college and soon graduate has been a long awaited journey.
+"[This] has been a long awaited journey.
 Though there were moments that made me unsure of myself, I was grounded by those around me of my capabilities.
 Not only will I leave a better scholar, leader, and advocate, my understanding of who I am has progressed in ways I firmly am confident in.
 Thank you UC Berkeley for challenging me in more ways than I thought possible and for giving me the platform to strive to make a difference in the world.
 [My graduation] will not only be a testament to my accomplishments but that of sacrifices made long before me and still continue today.
-To my family, both living and passed, my friends, and communities: we did it!” – Luciano, April 25, 2018
+To my family, both living and passed, my friends, and communities: we did it!" - Luciano, April 25, 2018

 Despite the challenges and losses Luciano has had to bear during his young adult life, there are many things that have kept him on the right path: his education.
 Luciano graduated with a 4.4 GPA, ranking at the top of his class and received more than a dozen scholarships and college acceptance letters from more than half of the 20 schools he applied to.
 When his mom was absent from home trying to raise him and his younger sister, his grandmother, who left Chihuahua, Mexico in search for better opportunities when she was a teenager, taught him the importance of appreciating and celebrating his culture and staying focused on his studies."
 There is a lot of diversity within my family and I have always appreciated it.
 I live in a house with so many family members that staying focused on my education was sometimes challenging," said Zuniga.